Tunjur kingdom: End of the dynasty

 The Tunjur kingdom was succeeded by the Sultanate of Darfur (Keira Sultanate).
-The Fur people and their Keira dynasty superseded the Tunjur in about 1650s.
+The Fur people and their Keira dynasty superseded the Tunjur around the 1650s.
 A story about a dynastic link between Keira and Tunjur dynasties involving Ahmad al-Maqur is known.
-Meanwhile, a local dynasty of Maba people replaced Tunjuri rule in Wadai by revolting and expelling the Tunjuri.
+Tunjur rule in Wadai ended when a local dynasty of Maba people revolted, expelled and replaced them.
 The Tunjur kingdom may have ceased to exist as early as in 1611 or 1635.

 A branch of the Tunjur dynasty in Wadai was also overthrown by an alliance of the Arabs and the Maba.

 Eventually, the Tunjur people assimilated to a large decree into other peoples of the region.